NCGRP/haplotypista/README.txt

 c 0 1 1 1 0 1 0 1 0 1 1 0 0 0 1 0 1 0 0

 To compile:  use "make"
-Usage: haplotypista -i inputfile -o outputfile [-l logfile] -b blocklengthstart blocklengthend where,
+Usage: haplotypista -i inputfile -o outputfile -l logfile -b blocklengthstart blocklengthend where,
--b specifies a range of blocklengths to consider blocklength = length of haplotype block in number of adjacent SNPs to be combined
+-b specifies a range of blocklengths to consider blocklength = length of haplotype block in number of adjacent SNPs to be combined -m specifies the missing data character

-Examples: Examples: ./haplotypista -i hin.txt -o hout.txt -l hlog.txt -b 2 4
+Examples: ./haplotypista -i hin.txt -o hout.txt -l hlog.txt -b 2 4 -m ?